sujeesh-Lal/dom-show-hide-event/README.md

 ### Stop Listening

 Call the stopListening function to stop event listening.
+Pass the observer instance returned when listen event is registered.

 ```
 DO.stopListening(showObserver);